ZUGFeRD/quba-viewer/README.md

   * from the input XML to an intermediate XR format using `cii-xr.sef.json` and
   * from this XR format to HTML using `xrechnung-html.sef.json`

+of course if the root note is detected to be UBL the first step will be using `ubl-xr.sef.json`.

+In the doc folder there is also a beginning [general Electron documentation](doc/electron.md).

 Development
 =============